Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 1. Reduction of delivery times

-2. Balancing fluctuations in demand
+2. Balancing of demand fluctuations

-3. Minimize production interruptions
+3. Minimizing production interruptions

 4. Increasing competitiveness